 We are a collective of gamers from all around the world, in our limited free time we do the best we can to remember these lost games.
-Unseen64 was created in 2001 by a group of italian friends, the archive grown more and more over the years, so it was initially translated in english by the main italian staff so that more people would be able to enjoy it, then people from other countries join the Unseen64 Staff and we became a worldwide group of nerds that love games that we’ll never play.
-Here you can find the current Unseen64 Staff and some of the people that were writing with us in the past.
+Unseen64 was created in 2001 by a group of italian friends, the archive grown more and more over the years, it was initially translated in english by the main italian staff to let more people to enjoy and understand these articles, then people from other countries joined the Unseen64 Staff and we became a worldwide group of nerds that love games that we’ll never play.
+Here you can find the current Unseen64 Main Staff and some of the people that were writing with us in the past.
 Remember, you can help too! :)

 [Current Italian Staff]

 monokoma: caporedattore e fondatore di Unseen 64 nel 2001, impiega il suo (poco) tempo libero sopratutto nella ricerca di screenshot, video e contatti con gli sviluppatori che hanno lavorato su giochi cancellati.
 Dopo aver raccolto per anni troppi GB di file su giochi beta, un giorno ha capito che sarebbe stato meglio aprire un archivio online per catalogare tutto quel materiale importante.
 Mente dinamica, con troppi interessi e cose da fare, purtroppo mai abbastanza tempo per riuscire a fare tutto.
 Con un lavoro che lo tiene occupato fuori casa tutti i giorni dalle 7 del mattino alle 20 di sera, si impegna come può per riuscire a sviluppare nel migliore dei modi questo nostro sito nei ritagli di tempo, organizzando gli altri membri del gruppo e i materiali necessari.

 - Roles: U64 Founder, U64 Editor in Chief, Unseen Researcher, SEO